alejandrosanchez93/EmployeeSummary/README.md

 ## Test
-This image is a test for the application
+This gif is a demo of the application

 ![gif of Demo](TeamBuilderDemo.gif)